niklasnorin/red-thesis/source/19-discussion.md

 ### Performance of FUSE
 FUSE can be slow or fast to use depending on the use-case [[#](https://www.usenix.org/system/files/conference/fast17/fast17-vangoor.pdf)], but no benchmarking has been done as part of this thesis.

 Writing to GPIO:s goes through several layers of kernel code, but so does FUSE.
-It would be interesting to do future work to characterize exactly what kind of latencies there are between Quaterdock Clients.
+It would be interesting to do future work to characterize exactly what kind of latencies there are between Quarterdock Clients.

 ### Run as Native SysFS Linux Kernel Module Driver
 Instead of using FUSE, it could be possible to create a native SysFS module which contains logic for: